reframejs/reframe/helpers/wildcard-api/examples.md

+The intro shows how to use Wildcard and why we believe Wildarcd to be so powerful.

+- [Example]
+- [Benefits]
+- [Deployment]
+- [Authentication]

-Let's create an API for a Todo app.
+Let's create a (simplistic) API for a Todo app:

 ~~~js
 const {endpoints} = require('wilcard-api');